Skip to main content

 Enter your Application ID URI and then click on Download,

-around the manifest file download.
+to the manifest file to download.

 Then proceed to the next step: “Installation in the Microsoft Admin Portal”,